 Highlights: For the hiker wanting to see it all, the Yosemite Icons trip offers stunning views of Yosemite’s most famous landmarks from rarely seen perspectives.
 Experience the adrenalin rush of peering over the sheer 3,000 foot face of El Capitan –the mecca of rock climbers around the world.
 Feel the mist of the roaring Yosemite Falls as you stand over the water plunging nearly 1500 feet to the pool below making it one of the tallest free-falling waterfalls in the world.
 Have lunch while gazing down on the granite bubble North Dome and relax while watching the sunset on the valley from Eagle Peak.
 This is a bucket list backpacking trip that lets you get up close and personal with scenes most people only see on postcards in the gift shop.

 Day 2: We will get a casual start and stop by the Yosemite Lodge for a quick coffee and breakfast before heading up 3.2 miles up one of Yosemite’s most classic trails out of the Valley gaining ~2,500 feet ascending to the top of Yosemite Falls.
 This trail, despite being a strenuous climb, provides excellent views of Half Dome, Glacier Point and Yosemite Valley.
 From the top you will have the opportunity to watch the falls plummet thousands of feet to the pools below.
-From here, we will hike about another half mile and set up camp next to the babbling Yosemite Creek.
+From here, we will hike about another half mile and set up camp next to the babbling Yosemite Creek at an elevation of about 6820′.

 Miles: ~4.6 Elevation: +~2,820